aggressor-FZX/Imagination_Resume_Module/docs/run-behavior.md

   - `calls`: One entry per successful LLM invocation.
 Costs are estimated using model-specific OpenRouter pricing so the frontend can itemize spend.
   - `total_*_tokens`: Aggregated prompt, completion, and combined token counts for the entire request.
   - `estimated_cost_usd`: Sum of per-call estimates; this is the number to use for billing the user.
 - `failures`: Non-empty only if a particular provider errored but was retried successfully in another call.

+Additionally, use `stages.*.duration_ms` for per-stage latency tracking; when caching is added, `stages.*.cache_hit` will indicate cache usage for that stage.

 ## Client Checklist